History of the Alliance Française de Portland

 In the early 1980s the organization was revived when Jean-Claude Paris created the French American School.
 Paris crossed paths with Sabine de Carbonnel de Canisy.
 A fluent French speaker, she had lived in the former French Algeria, the former French Indochina and the Philippines.

-On her arrival in Portland, she contacted Jean-Claude Paris to inquire about a teaching job at his school.
+On her arrival in Portland, she contacted Jean-Claude Paris to inquire about teaching at his school.
 After learning that she had directed the Alliance Française of Manila, Philippines, for four years, Paris suggested that she should reestablish an Alliance Française in Portland and offered to host it at his school.

 In the late 1980s Claudine Fisher joined the board and became the group’s president.
 At that time lawyer Bill Buck worked to secure the group’s non-profit status.
 The group received their 501(c)3 nonprofit status in 1989.
 Due to the efforts of Sabine Artaud-Wilde, the Portland Alliance was chartered as a teaching Alliance by the Paris-based Fondation Alliance Française in the late 1980s.